auth0/react-native-auth0/README.md

 ### Configure the SDK

-You need make your Android, iOS or Expo applications aware that an authentication result will be received from the browser.
+You need to make your Android, iOS or Expo applications aware that an authentication result will be received from the browser.
 This SDK makes use of the Android's Package Name and its analogous iOS's Product Bundle Identifier to generate the redirect URL.
 Each platform has its own set of instructions.

 #### Android